LukeHollandDev/recipeswebsite/README.md

   * Need to look out and view how to retrieve these and make them work with other recipes
 * User submitted recipes
   * Eventually allow users to submit recipes

+### Running Developer Environment

+There is a docker-compose file which can be used to quickly spin up an environment for the website.

+You can run it by using this command from the root directory: `docker-compose -f .\docker-compose-dev.yml up -d`.

+*Required docker to be installed on your system.*